Ammar Badwy | Posted on September 4, 2021

 Handshake?
 Mouse click!

 Although a good relationship will always be vital for keeping your business partners happy, handshakes are not as important anymore as they used to be for finding new customers.
+We’ve learned during the Covid pandemic that business can continue while working remote.
 Especially when you close a deal with a person on the other side of the world, it would be difficult to meet up in real life.

 Besides, whilst it is almost a tradition to have your companies’ GMP certificate framed and hanging in your meeting room, the digital PDF version is the one your customers and other relations will ask for.